Chapter 4 – Exports

 Export certification requires veterinary inspection.
 The signing veterinarian must have carried out the inspection.
 This task cannot be delegated to a technician or other veterinarian, whether accredited or not, unless otherwise specified in the manual.
 Some specimen collection may be performed by a fully trained and qualified technician.
 Application of official seals to transport conveyances may also be done by technicians designated as inspectors under the Canadian Food Inspection Agency Act (see 1.4 Special Provisions).

-According to CFIA policy, only those conditions established by the importing country are certified.
-Tests other than those required to meet the import requirements do not constitute part of the official certification and are not to appear on the export health certificate; however, the results of such tests may be attached to the export documents.
+According to CFIA policy, only condition statements on the validated export certificate (as negotiated with the importing country are certifiable.
+Tests other than those required to meet the import requirements of the importing country do not constitute part of the official certification and are not to appear on the export health certificate; however, the results of such tests may be attached to the export documents.

-Accredited veterinarians must be specifically authorized to inspect, test and certify a species of animal for export to the U.S. or Mexico.
-Inspections must always be conducted in accordance with the terms and conditions of their accreditation agreement.
+Accredited veterinarians must be specifically authorized to inspect, test and certify a specific species of animal for export to the U.S. or Mexico.
+Inspections must always be conducted in accordance with the terms and conditions of the accreditation agreement for the individual AV.
 The animals must be eligible and fully meet all conditions established by the USDA or SAGARPA for their entry into the U.S. or Mexico.

 A copy of the export certificate issued by the accredited veterinarian must be retained for a minimum of 3 years.
 The accredited veterinarian must be able to submit a copy to the district office upon request.